adamaltmejd/cv/cv.md

 "Relative Returns to Swedish College Fields"

-"Financial Education and Stock Market Participation" with Thomas Jansson and Yigitcan Karabulut
+"Business Education and Stock Market Participation" with Thomas Jansson and Yigitcan Karabulut

 "The Formation of Prosocial Preferences in the Field" with David Birke and Egon Tripodi

-"Predicting Replication" with Colin Camerer et. al.

 # References